aws-amplify/amplify-cli/packages/amplify-e2e-tests/Readme.md

 If you want to log the test results for debugging, set the environment variable `VERBOSE_LOGGING_DO_NOT_USE_IN_CI_OR_YOU_WILL_BE_FIRED` to either `stdout` or `files`.
 Setting to `stdout` will pipe CLI output to stdout of the test harness.
 Setting to `files` will create a log file for each CLI command and pipe output to the file.
 The created files will be printed to stdout so you can find them.

-> Note: it is not recommended to set this option if you are running multiple tests at once.
+> Note: it is not recommended to set this option to `stdout` if you are running multiple tests at once.
 This would cause the output from multiple tests to be interleaved together.

 ```sh
 export VERBOSE_LOGGING_DO_NOT_USE_IN_CI_OR_YOU_WILL_BE_FIRED=stdout